 The United Nations has targeted gender equality as one of its priorities in the Sustainable Development Goals.
 This requires a shift in the way women are prepared for the realities of the labour market and in the way work and workers are valued.

-The 2019 Prowibo conference on Women, Development and Higher Education, in partnership with Srinakarinwirot University and LSEIdeas, will be held on July 2 in Bangkok.
-It brings together stakeholders from education, NGOs, businesses and policymakers to address the difficult questions of reaching gender parity and the role that higher education has to play in this process.
+The 2019 Prowibo conference on Women, Development and Higher Education, in partnership with Srinakarinwirot University and LSEIdeas, was held July 2 in Bangkok.
+The conference brought together stakeholders from education, NGOs, businesses and policymakers to address the difficult questions of reaching gender parity and the role that higher education has to play in this process.

-The dialogue will take a solution-oriented approach.
-Each session will produce practical solutions with clear action points.
+The dialogue took a solution-oriented approach.
+Each session produced practical solutions with clear action points.
 Outputs will include a written report available to the public through our websites, and an edited volume that puts together the different aspects of the complex and fascinating challenge of shaping higher education for the future.

-The conference will take place over one day with 20 academic guests participating in three panels and two Q&A sessions.
-Each panel will consist of four speakers presenting for approximately 5-10 minutes each, with a moderator, followed by an open floor where the audience are active participants.
-There will also be breakout sessions where participants can become the speakers and debate matters openly.
+Each panel will consisted of three speakers presenting for approximately 5-10 minutes each, with a moderator, followed by an open floor where the audience were active participants.
+The conference also included breakout sessions where participants debated matters openly.